medvedevgroup/TwoPaCo/README.md

 Test data
 =========
-Links to the data: https://github.com/medvedevgroup/TwoPaCo/blob/master/data.txt
+Links to the data used for bencharmking in the paper: https://github.com/medvedevgroup/TwoPaCo/blob/master/data.txt

 Compilation
 ===========